 Almost the same musically impact happens, as I listened the first time to The Great Commandment by Camouflage and Blue Monday '88 by New Order.
 Thus, the musical path was paved.
 I also had a little punk rock/grunge/metal music phase for a few years in the early '90s, but I never lost focus on electronic music.

 It all started because I simply missed the music television broadcasts.
+Yes, music television was offically dead.
 Of course, some pay tv broadcaster still has some music television channels in 2010 like MTV, Viva, etc…, but the most times they transmitted just stupid "reality shows" (except Jackass) and if they played music videos, then only those from the big major labels.
 It was only a great promotional machine with a boring heavy rotation with always the same mainstream artists.

 So I started a long investigation, but the result wasn't as successful as I expected.
 As a professional graphic designer and front-end developer, I decided to close the gap and so I launched Electrozombies in December 2010.
 Until today I think that was the best idea in my life.

 I don't think, that the "Electro" part in the name must be explained.
 So roughly Electrozombies means Electronic Pop Culture.
 But it's not only a brand.
 The meaning is much more complex and multi-layered.
 Because everybody who hunts for new electronic music is like a zombie who hunts for brains.
 And furthermore, I use it also as a synonym for "various artists".
 You see, we're all Electrozombies!